joeljpresent/rust-book-fr/FRENCH/src/ch09-03-to-panic-or-not-to-panic.md

 * There’s not a good way to encode this information in the types you use.
 -->

-* Ces mauvaises conditions ne sont pas *censées* apparaître par intermittence.
+* L'état invalide n'est pas *censé* se produire occasionnellement.
-* Après cette instruction, votre code a besoin de ne pas être dans ces mauvaises conditions.
+* Après cette instruction, votre code a besoin de ne pas être dans cet état invalide.
-* Il n'y a pas de bonne façon d'encoder l'information dans les types que vous utilisez.
+* Il n'y a pas de bonne façon d'encoder cette information dans les types que vous utilisez.

 <!--
 If someone calls your code and passes in values that don’t make sense, the best